How to Disagree in English Politely

 • If you ask me, I think we should…

-With close friends and family, we can use these more informal (and often direct) expressions to say we disagree.
-These would not be appropriate for the workplace unless you know your colleagues very well.
+Here are some informal phrases we can use to disagree with close family and friends.
+These would not be appropriate for the workplace unless you know your colleagues well.

 • No way!